 Employee turnover is a major issue, especially at small to mid-sized companies where the cost of losing employees is a lot to bear.
-Retaining employees means ensuring their success within your organization, however they define their success.
+Retaining employees means ensuring their success within your organization.

 Why do most people want to leave their jobs?
 You might be surprised that employee turnover isn’t directly tied to money.
 In fact, people leave companies for almost every other reason before money.